SashveerRamjathan/ST10361554-PROG6221-POE-Part-3/README.md

 	#### Display Recipes:
 	Users can view a list of all saved recipes, including ingredients, steps, and total calories.
 	#### Sort Recipes:
-	The app provides options to sort recipes alphabetically, enhancing organization and accessibility.
+	The app sorts recipes alphabetically, enhancing organization and accessibility.

+	- ### Menu Creation and Food Groups Pie Chart Rendering:
+	#### Menu Creation:
+	Users can create a menu from a list of all saved recipes.
+	#### Pie Chart Rendering:
+	Selected Recipes are displayed in a pie chart, providing a visual representation of food groups and nutritional balance.

 - ### Interactive Console Interface:
 	#### User-Friendly Interface:
-	The app features a console-based interface with clear prompts and messages, making it intuitive and easy to navigate.
+	The app features a graphical user interface with clear prompts and messages, making it intuitive and easy to navigate.
-	#### Colour-Coded Messages:
-	System messages are colour-coded for clarity, with green indicating success, red for errors, cyan for special notifications and yellow to display recipes.
+	#### Confirmation and Information Message Boxes:
+	User actions are confirmed with message boxes, providing feedback and guidance.
+Information message boxes display actions the system performed.

 - ### Event Handling:
 	#### Calorie Exceeded Alert:
-	The app triggers a yellow warning message when the total calorie count exceeds 300, helping users monitor nutritional values.
+	The app triggers a message box when the total calorie count exceeds 300, helping users monitor nutritional values.

 - ### Data Persistence:
 	#### List Storage: